Last Updated on: 27th June 2023, 10:37 am

-A parrot’s tongue is muscled and articulated.
-This gives parrots control over it, so they can grasp and even manipulate objects or food.
-In addition to a bone, it’s also made up of cartilage, which creates a hyoid apparatus and holds the tongue in place.
-It gives the muscle prehensile ability and lets parrots replicate complicated sounds that even other mimicking creatures cannot match.
+It’s made up of cartilage, which creates a hyoid apparatus and holds the tongue in place.
+It gives the muscle prehensile ability and lets parrots replicate complicated sounds.

 What Does A Parrot’s Tongue Look Like?

-At first glance, a parrot’s tongue looks quite similar to ours.
-It’s fleshy, small, and depending on the species, it may be pink or lightly colored.
+A parrot’s tongue looks similar to ours because it’s fleshy, small, and can be pink or lightly colored.

-Parrots can even curiously extend them.
-This can look as though they’re playfully goading or mocking others, just like people.
-However, all similarities end there, both in form and function.
+Parrots can extend their tongues, appearing to be playfully mocking others.
+However, all similarities end there in form and function.

-- Long enough that it can extend out of the beak
+- Long enough to extend from the beak.

-Some species may have tongues adapted for different feeding methods.
-Such is the case with lorikeets.
-They possess a brush or bristle-like appendage at the very tip of the tongue.
+Some species have tongues adapted for different feeding methods, like lorikeets.
+They possess a brush or bristle-like appendage at the tip of the tongue.

-This is used for collecting pollen off of flowers, their main source of nutrition in the wild.
-However, they can use this unique feature for many other purposes, such as playing with toys.
+This is used to collect pollen from flowers, a valuable source of nutrition in the wild.
+However, they can use this unique feature for other purposes.

-Parrot tongues are Y-shaped, long, and end in an indentation.
-This is caused by a forked bone on the inside.
-According to Acta Biomater, this bone is called the paraglossal.
-It’s responsible for giving the tongue its prehensile abilities.
-In basic terms, it helps these birds grasp and hold onto things.
+According to Acta Biomater, this bone is called the paraglossal, giving the tongue its prehensile abilities, enabling parrots to grasp and hold onto things.

-The paraglossal bone is one of 5 different bones in the tongue.
+The paraglossal bone is 1 of 5 different bones in the tongue.
 Together, they comprise the Hyoid apparatus.
 The main purpose of this is to:

 Why Do Some Parrots Have Black Tongues?

-Science doesn’t completely understand why the different colors are necessary.
-Likewise, it’s unknown why the tongues lean towards black.
-Even still, it’s believed there is a connection to the beak color.
+Scientists have yet to figure out why different colors are necessary.
+Likewise, it’s unknown why tongues are usually black.
+Even still, it’s believed there’s a correlation with beak color.

-Some species have unique coloration, such as the blue and gold hyacinth.
-It has a blue tongue with yellow spots.
+Some species have unique colors, like blue and gold hyacinths.
+They have a blue tongue with yellow spots.
 Likewise, the red and black palm cockatoo has a matching red and black tongue.

-Most things in nature have a purpose, and that goes double for parrot tongues.
-These highly specialized muscular organs have evolved to complement and assist parrot physiology.
+These specialized muscular organs have evolved to complement and assist parrot physiology.

 Why Do Parrots Move Their Tongue?

-In lieu of hands, parrots use their tongues to explore the world around them.
-They will use the tongue to:
+Parrots use their tongues to explore the world around them, using their tongues to:

-They will also move the tongue to shape air and sound.
-This enables them to mimic speech and other clicking sounds, especially those which are normally exclusive to mammals.
+They’ll also move the tongue to shape air and sound, enabling them to mimic human speech and make other clicking sounds, especially those normally exclusive to mammals.

 Why Are Parrots’ Tongues Dry?

-You may notice that a parrot’s tongue is quite dry.
-This is especially true near the tip, and for good reason.
-This allows parrots to hold small items or bits of food in place with only their tongue, an impressive feat indeed.
+You may notice that a parrot’s tongue is quite dry, especially near the tip.
+This allows parrots to hold small items or bits of food in place with their tongue.

 How Are Parrot Tongues Different?

 - Intrinsic muscles.
-These connect the multiple bones and cartilage within the hyoid.
-They allow the hyoid to move and shift to reshape the tongue.
+These connect the multiple bones and cartilage within the hyoid, allowing the hyoid to move and shift to reshape the tongue.

 - Extrinsic muscles.
-These connect the tongue to bones outside of the hyoid.
-That allows it to move around.
+These connect the tongue to bones outside the hyoid, allowing it to move around.

-Parrots are among a small number of creatures that possess both of these.
-Humans are another rare case.
-This combination of extrinsic and intrinsic muscles gives parrots a tremendous amount of control.
-They use it to:
+Parrots are among a small number of animals that possess these connectors.
+This combination of extrinsic and intrinsic muscles gives parrots control.
+They use them for the following:

-- Change tongue shapes to assist in mimicking speech
+- Change tongue shapes to assist in mimicking human language.

-Likewise, parrots don’t have lips.
-They can only keep food in their mouths by positioning their heads and using their nimble tongues.
+Likewise, parrots don’t have lips, so they can only keep food in their mouths by positioning their heads and using their nimble tongues.

 Do All Parrots Have Tongues?

-Meanwhile, you won’t see little parrots, such as budgies, using their tongues so diversely.
-Here, the body part is mostly intended to guide food into the mouth, rather than move around outside objects.
+Meanwhile, you won’t see small parrots, like budgies (parakeets), using their tongues so diversely.
+This body part is intended to guide food into the mouth rather than move around external objects.

 Do All Parrots Have A Bone In Their Tongue?

-All parrots, and birds for that matter, have a bone in their tongue.
-This connects to a set of 5 bones in total that assist the tongue.
-Together, they are known as the hyoid apparatus.
+All parrots have a bone in their tongue, connecting 5 other bones that assist the tongue.
+Together, they’re known as the hyoid apparatus.
 The hyoid is what:

-This last one is split into a Y-shape in parrots.
-It allows them to grasp things with the tip of their tongue.
-This hyoid apparatus will adapt to each bird’s specific environment and feeding method.
+This last one is split into a Y-shape.
+It allows parrots to grasp things with the tip of their tongue.
+This hyoid apparatus will adapt to each parrot’s specific environment and feeding method.

-Therefore, they are structurally the same across all birds, but have different aspects that custom-tune it to each species.
-Likewise, each tongue will vary in size and shape, according to the kind of beak it’s in.
+Therefore, they’re structurally the same across all birds but have different features for each species.
+Also, each tongue will vary in size and shape based on the kind of beak.